1.18 FAQ-130 How do I define custom colors?

 - Enter the value of RGB, HSL or HEX of color in edit boxes.

-- Finish by providing a Name to the custom color (optional).
+- Provide a Name for the custom color (optional).

 Customizing an existing list color (2016 and later)

 The slider can help you to get a similar color but with a different tint or intensity from built-in color lists/palettes.
 For example, if you want to fine-tune the last color of list D02 Maple, you can: